UmbergerD/Data-Mining-Project-Chicago-Crime/README.md

 2. Some of the challenges could be the data itself in that it may have some structural challenges since this dataset does have much variety

-3. With enough code manipulation, we can have a more accurate prediction of crime in Chicago
+3. With enough code manipulation and data wrangling, we can have a more accurate prediction of crime in Chicago